MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 ## PARAMETERS

 ### -Name
+Specifies an array of names.
-Gets only the session configurations with the specified name or name pattern.
+This cmdlet gets the session configurations with the specified name or name pattern.
 Enter one or more session configuration names.
-Wildcards are permitted.
+Wildcard characters are permitted.

 ```yaml
 Type: String[]